telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 position: 10
 ---

+The main menu in Fiddler Everywhere is placed at the top toolbar and consists of **File** and **Help** submenus.

 ## File Menu

-The File menu contains commands to load and store captured traffic.
+The **File** menu contains commands to load and store captured traffic.
 The menu provides options to create and load an archive that includes the whole captured traffic (creates a SAZ file) and an option to import/export only specific sessions.

 ![load-archive](../images/menu/menu-load-archive.png)